-Plan Administration-The District provides disability and retirement benefits to its employees through the Fresno County Employees' Retirement Association (FCERA).
-FCERA was established by the County Board of Supervisors on January 1, 1945.
+Plan Administration-The Fresno County Employees' Retirement Association (FCERA) was established by the County of Fresno Board of Supervisors on January 1, 1945.
 FCERA is administered by the Board of Retirement and governed by the County Employees' Retirement Law of 1937 (California Government Code Section 31450 et.
 Seq.).
 FCERA is a cost-sharing multiple employer defined benefit public employee retirement system whose main function is to provide service retirement, disability, death and survivor benefits to the General and Safety members employed by the County of Fresno.
-In addition to the District, FCERA also provides retirement benefits to the employee members of the Superior Court County of Fresno, Fresno-Madera Area Agency on Aging and Fresno Mosquito and Vector Control District.
+FCERA also provides retirement benefits to the employee members of the Superior Court County of Fresno, Clovis Veterans Memorial District, Fresno-Madera Area Agency on Aging and Fresno Mosquito and Vector Control District.

 The management of FCERA is vested with the FCERA Board of Retirement.
-The Board consists of nine members and two alternates.
+The Board consists of nine members and one alternate.
 The County Treasurer is elected by the general public and a member of the Board of Retirement by law.
 Four members are appointed by the Board of Supervisors, one of whom may be a County Supervisor.
 Two active members are elected by the General members; one active member is elected by the Safety members; one retired member and one alternate are elected by the retired members.
 All members of the Board of Retirement serve terms of three years except for the County Treasurer whose term runs concurrent with his/her term as County Treasurer.